Edward J. Livernash: Political career

 in 1904, Livernash ran for Congress to represent California's 4th congressional district (San Francisco) in the Fifty-eighth Congress (March 4, 1903 – March 3, 1905) on a Democratic and Union Labor ticket.
 The dual nomination was unusual, and under then-prevailing California law, Livernash was required to choose which nomination would appear on the ballot; however, in October 1902 the California Supreme Court held that the provision limiting the ballot entry to a single nomination was not valid, and allowed both designations to appear.

 Livernash's opponents in the election were the incumbent, Republican Julius Kahn; Socialist Party candidate William Costley; and Prohibition Party candidate Joseph Rowell.
 Livernash received 16,146 (49.17%) of the votes cast, compared to 16,005 (48.74%) cast for Kahn, with Costly and Rowell picking up the remaining 2.09%.
 Kahn contested the election, charging that many of the votes in Livernash's plurality were illegally cast, but the election was upheld.

 Livernash served only one term, losing his reelection bid to Kahn in 1904.

 Later career and death

 He became the managing editor of the Rocky Mountain News in 1906, but resigned after only thirteen weeks after coming under criticism from Senator Thomas M. Patterson for an editorial published in December 1906.
+He returned to San Francisco the following January to join the staff of The Bulletin.

 Livernash resided in France from 1909 to 1912, when he returned to the United States and settled near Belmont, California.
 He engaged in study and literary pursuits.

 Livernash died in Agnew, California on June 1, 1938.
 His remains were cremated at Cypress Lawn Cemetery in Colma, California.